GluuFederation/docs-de-prod/docs/source/reference/config-init.md

 ### dump

 The dump command will dump all configuration from inside KV store into the `/opt/config-init/db/config.json` file inside the container.
-The following parameters and/or environment variables are required to launch unless otherwise marked.
+The following parameters and/or environment variables are required to launch, unless otherwise marked.

 Please note that to dump this file into the host, you'll need to map a mounted volume to the `/opt/config-init/db` directory.
 See this example on how to dump the config into the `/path/to/host/volume/config.json` file: